Top Southeast Asia Travel Destination

 Bangkok’s Grand Palace is the most popular landmark in the city.
 It’s stunning architecture and elaborate design make it a must-see for all tourists visiting the city.
 Built in 1782 as home to the Thai King, the Royal court, and the administrative seat of government, vast amounts of Bangkok’s political and governmental history lie in the walls of the Grand Palace.
 Most impressively, within the complex, lies the Temple of the Emerald Buddha or Phra Kaeo Morakot — home to Thailand’s most sacred Buddhist sculpture.

 There are five floating markets in the areas surrounding Bangkok.
 The most popular one is Damnoen Floating Market.
 The best way to visit the floating markets is to book a guided tour.
 You will wake up very early in the morning and ride out of Bangkok in an air-conditioned minibus for about an hour before arriving at the floating markets.
-When you have arrived, guests will climb in a long tail boat and take a 20 minute boat ride before they reach the market and begin drifting through the many stalls.
+When you have arrived, guests will climb in a long tail boat and take a 20-minute boat ride before they reach the market and begin drifting through the many stalls.
 Enjoy bartering with the many vendors and just enjoying the sights, smells, and sounds all around.
 Although the floating markets have become more of a tourist attraction than a local market, it is still an amazing experience and a nice morning away from hectic Bangkok.

 Ayutthaya is an ancient Thai city just outside of Bangkok.
 Founded in 1350, Ayutthaya was the second capital of Thailand (then referred to as Siam), the first being Sukhothai.
 In its heyday, due to its prime, central location between the surrounding countries, Ayutthaya was arguably the trade capital of the world.
-Merchants travelled far and wide to reach this haven.
+Merchants traveled far and wide to reach this haven.
 Then, in 1767, the burmese invaded the amazing city and burned it to the ground leaving behind only a few ruins to give travelers an idea of what the monumentally impressive city must have once looked like.
 Recognized as a UNESCO world heritage site, Ayutthaya is easily visited on a day tour from Bangkok.

 Kanchanaburi is another easy day trip from Bangkok.
 Located in the west of Thailand, approx. 123 km from Bangkok, this city has great historical significance.
 Take a day or two to travel to Kanchanaburi and visit famous sites like the Bridge over the River Kwai, Hellfire Pass, and the Kanchanaburi War Cemetery.
 All three attractions give travelers deep insight into the environment and experiences gone through by allied prisoners of war in Kanchanaburi during the Second World War.